 Table 1: Example DSKs and Files

 If you want to use the “Full Replace” method in the SIS Framework, you will need to define separate integration deployments that segregate groups of data of the same type.
 With the example above, we would recommend that you deploy three integrations - one for the data types that are not term based and one for all the files that belong to a particular term.
 The result might look like this:

 Figure 3: Example Integration Deployments

 This would allow you execute a “Full Replace” on the Fall 2012 enrollment records without inadvertently disabling any other enrollments on the system.
-And note, do to this, you don’t NEED to have separate integrations for every file.
+And note, due to this, you do not NEED to have separate integrations for every file.

 Data/Field “Ownership” Control